DirtyHarryLYL/HAKE-Action/README.md

 Q: Where does the `P_H, P_O, P_sp` in HICO-DET evaluation come from?

-A: The are extracted from [TIN](https://github.com/DirtyHarryLYL/Transferable-Interactiveness-Network).
-Feel free to replace them with the output of other models.
+A: They are extracted from [TIN](https://github.com/DirtyHarryLYL/Transferable-Interactiveness-Network).
+Feel free to replace them with the output of other models (with same input boxes), which would bring higher performances.
+We are also working on the combination of HAKE and recent sota models in new framework (faster training and higher perfromance).
+Once finished, we will release them in this repo.

 ## Citation
 If you find this work useful, please consider citing: